-There were no transfers between level 1 and level 2 during the year ended 31 December 2022 (31 December 2021: same).
+There were no transfers between level 1 and level 2 during the year ended 31st December 2023 (2022: nil).

 Sensitivity of the movement in the fair value of financial instruments in the level 3 category is assessed as not significant to other comprehensive income or total equity.